 You are about to take the Epstein-Dumas Infantilization Inventory (EDII), a test that will help you determine the extent to which you are being infantilized by significant people in your life.
 The lower your score, the better.
-Mainstream adults in the U.S. generally score quite low - under 5 percent.
+Mainstream adults in the U.S. generally score quite low.
 Zero percent is a perfect score, suggesting that the people around you treat you with dignity and respect.

 Active-duty U.S. Marines score about 24 percent on this test.
 Incarcerated felons score even higher - about 35 percent.
 Populations needing a great deal of care and protection, such as young children or the severely mentally ill, score considerably higher.
 A highly restricted child (assisted in taking the test) will score about 70 percent on the EDII, and so will many American teens, even though they are no longer children.